TelloViz/SNaiKE/README.md

+# SNaiKE

+A simple snake implementation featuring the use of some design patterns and classical AI integration.

+This project is built using the SFML CMAKE template repo.
+See the original README below.

+---

 # CMake SFML Project Template

 This repository template should allow for a fast and hassle-free kick start of your next SFML project using CMake.